qoh/io_scene_dts/README.md

 # io_scene_dts

-A modern Blender plugin for working with DTS/DSQ assets.
-Includes an importer and an exporter.

 ### Goals

 * Implement import and export of all detail levels, nodes, objects, meshes, materials and sequences from/to DTS/DSQ files.